Dr. Sara Orel

 Dr. Orel teaches ancient and non-western Art History as well as courses in Museum Studies.
 She got her M.A. and Ph.D. in Egyptian Archaeology from the University of Toronto.
 Her A.B. in Classical and Near Eastern Archaeology is from Bryn Mawr College.

-Dr. Orel is the Chair of the Arts and Humanities Division of the Council on Undergraduate Research (CUR), and a member of the College Art Association, the Missouri Association for Museums and Archives, the Egypt Exploration Society, and the American Research Center in Egypt.
+Dr. Orel is the former Chair of the Arts and Humanities Division of the Council on Undergraduate Research (CUR) and remains a councilor for that organization.
+She is also a member of the College Art Association, the Missouri Association for Museums and Archives, the Egypt Exploration Society, and the American Research Center in Egypt.

 She has participated in National Endowment for the Humanities Summer Institutes/Workshops at the East West Center/University of Hawai'i and at the University of Notre Dame and a Freeman Foundation Japan Studies Association institute at Tokai University/Hawai'i.